shikhu51197/url-Shortner/README.md

 $ Express.js: Used to create a RESTful API for seamless communication between the frontend and backend components.

-$ React.js: Employed for building the frontend to provide a dynamic and responsive user interface.
+$ React.js: Employed for building the front end to provide a dynamic and responsive user interface.

 $ Node.js: Serves as the runtime environment for the entire application, ensuring consistent execution.